kchia/astronomy-memory-game/README.md

 * HTML5 & CSS3

 ## Project Plan
-For more insight into the project plan and user stories please see the [PDF]()
+For more insight into the project plan and user stories please see the [PDF](https://github.com/jaredsmorgan/astronomy-memory-game/blob/master/OOTW-proj-plan.pdf).

 ## Progress
 Bronze